Review the E-Filing Rules page.

 - If attachments cannot be included in the original typed pleading, scan them into a separate PDF file, using the OCR feature, then e-file them together.

 Additional E-Filing Considerations

-- Verify that the correct case number and party caption is correct before docketing pleadings for each case.
+- Verify that the case number and party caption are correct before docketing pleadings for each case.

 - Review the case docket report before and after e-filing the pleading.
 Open the e-filed pleading from the docket report to make sure it is the correct document.